maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 - Go allows multiple return values
 - **The types of the return values are listed in `()`**
-  - **All values must be returned**
+  - **All listed values must be returned**
-  - Do not put `()` around the returned values, else compile-time error
+  - Do not put `()` around the actual returned values, else compile-time error
 - **We also return any associated errors**
   - **In Go, errors are values**
   - We use Go's multiple return value support to return an error
     - This is how error-handling is done in Go
     - **If the function completes succesfully, return `nil` as the error**
     - We check error by comparing it as `err != nil`
     - *By convention, the error is always the last value*

 ```go
 import (